jabjoe/sunxi-gslx680/README.txt

 This is a gslx680 driver for the sunxi (AllWinner) platform.
 The aim is to make the gslx680 usable with a GNU/Linux build.
-The Android build has not been removed, but it not been tested.
+The Android build has not been removed, but it has not been tested.

 The source was originally from: